 Max Weber, Talcott Parsons, Sociology, Structural Functionalism

 Thomas, Chantal, "Re-Reading Weber in Law and Development: A Critical Intellectual History of "Good Governance" Reform" (2008).
 Cornell Law Faculty Publications.
-Paper 118.
+118.